 Under ACS 740-270 Income Taxes - Interim Reporting, we are required to project our annual federal and state effective income tax rate and apply it to the year to date ordinary operating tax basis loss before income taxes.
-Based on the projection, we expect to recognize the tax benefit from our projected ordinary tax loss, which can be used to offset the deferred tax liabilities related to the intangible assets and resulted in the recognition of a deferred tax benefit shown in the condensed consolidated statements of operations for six months ended June 30, 2019 and 2018.
-No current income tax expense is expected for the foreseeable future as we expect to generate taxable net operating losses.
+Based on the projection, we expect to recognize the tax benefit from our projected ordinary tax loss, which can be used to offset the deferred tax liabilities related to the intangible assets and resulted in the recognition of a deferred tax benefit shown in the condensed consolidated statements of operations for three and nine months ended September 30, 2019 and 2018.
+No current income tax expense is expected for the foreseeable future as we expect to generate net operating tax losses